nblumhardt/serilog-wiki/Provided-Sinks.md

 As elmah is primarily used for error tracking, the default LogEventLevel is set to Error.
 You can override this, but not all the data on the site is filled in as not all the serilog properties can be matched.

+_Keep in mind that Elmah.io is a commercial service._

 ### File

 Writes log events to a text file.